Wimbledon 2018 Results: Winners, Scores, Stats from Tuesday's Singles Bracket

 A sad sight to see as @rolandgarros finalist Dominic Thiem retires through injury, with Marcos Baghdatis progressing to the second round of #Wimbledon https://t.co/igO4Kb4KD8

 Kvitova is also out after she came up against an inspired Sasnovich.
-The Belarussian took the first set and although Kvitova won the second to level the match she come back strongly to clinch the decider 6-0.
+The Belarussian took the first set and although Kvitova won the second to level the match she came back strongly to clinch the decider 6-0.

 The Czech star was one of the favourites to win the tournament, and her departure is one of the biggest shocks so far.
 Her opponent said after the match she can play even better: